 If you were injured in a motorcycle accident in Florida, Baggett Law Personal Injury Lawyers can help you understand your rights.
 Don’t let insurance companies or those involved in the accident mislead you regarding your rights simply because you weren’t wearing a helmet.

-With over three decades of combined legal experience, our Jacksonville motorcycle accident lawyers at Baggett Law have rightfully earned a reputation for winning cases and providing clients with stellar representation.
+With over eight decades of combined legal experience, our Jacksonville motorcycle accident lawyers at Baggett Law have rightfully earned a reputation for winning cases and providing clients with stellar representation.

 Contact our attorneys today for a free consultation in Jacksonville, FL.